By: Ellen Belluomini, LCSW

 National Association of Social Workers, & Association of Social Work Boards.
 (2005).
 Technology and social work practice.
 Retrieved from http://www.socialworkers.org/practice/standards/naswtechnologystandards.pdf.

 Steyaert, J., & Gould, N. (2009).
 Social work and the changing face of the digital divide.
 British Journal of Social Work, 39 (4), 740-753.

 United States Department of Labor.
 (1999).
 Futurework—trends and challenges for work in the 21st century.
 Retrieved from http://www.dol.gov/oasam/programs/history/herman/reports/futurework/report.htm.

 Wei, L., & Hindman, D. (2011).
 Does the digital divide matter more?
 Comparing the effects of new media and old media use on the education-based knowledge gap.
 Mass Communication & Society, 14 (2), 216-235. doi:10.1080/15205431003642707.

-Ellen M. Belluomini, LCSW, is THE NEW SOCIAL WORKER's "Turn Up the Tech in Social Work" columnist.
-She received her MSW from the University of Illinois, Jane Addams School of Social Work and is currently a doctoral student at Walden University.
+Ellen M. Belluomini, LCSW, received her MSW from the University of Illinois, Jane Addams School of Social Work and is currently a doctoral student at Walden University.
 She is an educator at National Louis University and Harper College.
 She has developed online and blended curricula with an emphasis on integrating technology into human services practice.
 She writes a blog “Bridging the Digital Divide in Social Work Practice” to increase awareness about technology’s uses.
 She presents and consults on various issues related to social services.
 Her clinical work has been in private practice, management of nonprofit agencies, and programming for vulnerable populations.